himanipanwar78/FigmaApp/figmaapp/README.md

-## Figma Fitness Guide Application
+## Figma: Fitness Guide Application

 The Figma Fitness Guide application allows users to enroll for personalized fitness guides by submitting their details through a user-friendly interface.
 It includes SweetAlert notifications for error handling and success messages, ensuring a smooth user experience.